Kernix13/markdown-cheatsheet/README.md

 This is an odd category with 3 effects, one of which you have probably only seen in discord:

 - Comments
-- Discord hidden text
+- Spoiler text
-- Hidden content
+- Details

-Only hidden text accepts text effects.
+Only Spoiler text accepts text effects.

 ### Comments